-It’s a question that comes up repeatedly: why would someone buy an NFT?
-Further, why would someone spend millions of dollars on one?
+It comes up repeatedly: why would someone buy an NFT?
+Why would someone spend millions on one?
 Is it really about rarity?
 Utility?
 The artwork?
 Yes, but there’s more to it.

-When I think about NFT ownership, or why we created a collection of 25,000, I think about the “land rush” scene from the 1992 Tom Cruise movie Far and Away.
-(If you haven’t seen the movie, you can find the 3-minute clip on YouTube.)
+When I think about NFT ownership, I think about the “land rush” scene from the 1992 Tom Cruise movie Far and Away.
+If you haven’t seen the movie, you can find the clip on YouTube.

 It’s this “land grab” concept that I believe accurately encompasses NFT ownership.
-Yes, rarity, utility, artwork, etc. of course all come into play, but at a base level, it's about real estate.
-Original, digital real estate on a blockchain for which you are the sole owner.
-Real estate that is immutable, and transferable.
+Yes, utility and artwork, among other things, come into play.
+But, at a base level, it's about real estate.
+Original, digital real estate [on a blockchain] for which you are the sole owner.
+Real estate that is immutable and transferable.

 Don't believe the hype.
-The NFT space is rich in opportunity, and is here to stay.
-If you haven't made the plunge, do your research.
+The NFT space is rich in opportunity and is here to stay.
+If you haven't made the plunge, do research.
 Avoid fads, and fly-by-night operations.
 Lean towards forward-thinking creators with history and longevity.